gms1/loopback-connector-sqlite3x/README.md

 * auto-migrate and auto-update for tables, indexes, foreign keys
 * connection pool
-* full control over the names for tables, fields and foreign key constraints in the mapped database schema
+* full control over the names for tables, fields, indexes and foreign key constraints in the mapped database schema

 ### TODO

 * discovering models
-* LB4 CrudConnector, but only if we gain any advantage
+* LB4 CrudConnector (if we gain any advantage)

 ## Installation